padcom/array-prototype-functions/README.md

 - string - in which case it will be a name of field to extract from the objects in the array and then to sort them up
 - a function that takes the array element as parameter and shall return a comparable value

-### `Array.prototype.groupBy(field)`
+### `Array.prototype.groupBy(fieldOrMapper)`

 Dependencies: none

 Returns a dictionary of lists of objects from the array grouped by a field name.
-The field name is required.
+The `fieldOrMapper` is required and can be one of:

+- string - in which case it will be a name of field to extract from the objects in the array and then to sort them up
+- a function that takes the array element as parameter and shall return a string to group objects by

 Objects that don't have the field in them will be skipped.